The Tingler: "Bloody Bathtub" scene

 Although The Tingler was filmed in black-and-white, a short color sequence was spliced into the film.
 It showed a sink (in black-and-white) with bright-red "blood" flowing from the taps and a black-and-white Evelyn watching a bloody red hand rising from a bathtub, likewise filled with the bright red "blood".
 Castle used color film for the effect.
 The scene was accomplished by painting the set white, black and gray and applying gray makeup to the actress to simulate monochrome.

 Release

 Test engagements started in Detroit on August 5, 1959, with further engagements in Boston, Baltimore and San Francisco.

 Reception

 Contemporary reviews of The Tingler were mixed.
 Shortly after the film's release, Howard Thompson of The New York Times said, "William Castle has been serving some of the worst, dullest little horror entries ever to snake into movie houses".

 In his August 1959 appraisal of the picture, "Ron" of Variety disagreed with Thompson, calling it "highly entertaining" and characterizing "Percepto" as "effective, not so much because of the 'tingle' but because it 'menacingly' moves closer and closer in waves and, coupled with a whirring noise and sound-track heartbeats and screams, puts the filmgoer in the midst of the horror."

-In the decades after its initial release, the film has been praised by some other reviewers for its sheer camp qualities.
-In 1999, Harvey O'Brien of Harvey's Movie Review commended the production despite "all its flaws", adding that "The Tingler is very watchable and has been put together with enough canniness to be enjoyable on its own terms".
-Also, while Time Out London in its 2005 review regarded the screenplay as "ingeniously ludicrous", Lyz Kingsley of And You Call Yourself a Scientist! pointed out in 2006 that "no film made before or after it quite matches it for its mix of the imaginative, the creepy, the funny, and the downright weird".
-Classic-Horror.com that same year complimented the horror tale as well, remarking that "the acting is fine, the direction is among Castle's best, and the script is semi-brilliant for the time".